Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Introduction

 \section{Introduction}

 The identity type is arguably one of the most interesting entities of Martin-L\"{o}f type theory (MLTT).
 From any type $A$, it is possible to construct the identity type $Id_A (x,y)$ whose inhabitants (if any) are proofs of equality between $x$ and $y$.
 This type establishes the relation of identity between two terms of $A$, i.e., if there is a construction $x =_p y: A$, then $p$ is a witness or proof that $x$ is indeed equal to $y$.
+Both $Id_A (x,y)$ and $x =_p y: A$ are types of equality, the second being an explicit way of defining equality.
 The proposal of the Univalence Axiom made the identity type perhaps one of the most studied aspects of type theory in the last decade or so.
-It proposes that $x=y$ is equivalent to saying that $x\simeq y$, that is, the identity is an equivalence of equivalences.
+It proposes that in type theory, to say $x=y$ is equivalent to saying that $x\simeq y$, that is,the identity type is equivalent to the type of equivalences.
 Another important aspect is the fact that it is possible to interpret the paths between two points of the same space.
 This interpretation gives rise to the interesting view of equality as a collection of homotopical paths.
 And such connection of type theory and homotopy theory makes type theory a suitable foundation for both computation and mathematics.
-Nevertheless, in the original formulation of intensional identity type in MLTT, this interpretation is only a semantical one \citet{email} and it was not proposed with a syntactical counterpart for the concept of path in type theory.
-For that reason, the addition of paths to the syntax of homotopy type theory has been recently proposed by \citet{Ruy1}, \citet{Art3}, in these works, the authors use an entity known as `computational path', proposed by \citet{Ruy4}, and show that it can be used to formalize the identity type in a more explicit manner.
+Nevertheless, in the original formulation of intensional identity type in MLTT, this interpretation is only a semantical one and it was not proposed with a syntactical counterpart for the concept of path in type theory.

+For that reason, the addition of paths to the syntax of homotopy type theory has been recently proposed by \cite{Ruy1,Art3,Art4,Art5}, in these works, the authors use an entity known as `computational path', proposed by \cite{Ruy4}, and show that it can be used to formalize the identity type in a more explicit manner.